The Right To Bear Arms Shall Not be Infringed Upon

-This site is to provide real life training, information and education on guns, shooting, surviving a shooting situation, police and military tactics, the Criminal Justice System, and pass on my 30 plus years of Military and Police experiences and training.
+This site is to provide real life training, information and education on guns, shooting, surviving a shooting situation, police and military tactics, the Criminal Justice System, and to pass on my 30 plus years of Military and Police experiences and training.
+Violence is Survival, I do not encourage violence, but know it is required to survive deadly encounters.

 A student asked his Master: